AuburnSounds/Dplug/DSP_Asset_Store.md

 A catalog of Digital Signal Processing Assets by and for the Dplug ecosystem.

-This is the place where algorithm developers can buy and sell their finely-crafted audio algorithms.
+This is the place where audio developers can buy and sell their finely-crafted algorithms.

 Follow the contact links for more details.